top of page

 The Construction Site Supervisor is responsible for overseeing the day-to-day construction activity on specific job sites, while working with other staff, volunteers, and future homebuyers to build energy-efficient, affordable, quality houses.

 Qualifications: Applicants must be detail oriented and committed to quality work.
 1-3 years residential construction experience with good hands-on carpentry skills required, and experience working with volunteers helpful.
 Must be able to do physical work, lift 50 pounds, climb ladders, work on roofs and in crawlspaces, work on knees, and stand for 4 hours at a time.
 Helpful if knowledgeable about Green Building and energy-efficient construction.
 Applicants must follow directions well, have good people skills, be well organized, and be able to work both collaboratively and independently.
-Helpful if applicants have previous experience with Habitat for Humanity.
-Bilingual (English / Spanish preferred.
 Opportunity to learn and develop new skills.

 This is a full-time position (40 hours / week) with full benefits.
 Work hours are typically Tuesday – Saturday.
-Pay is $16-$19/hour, depending on skills and experience.
-To apply, please send resume and cover letter to Walter Bestwick at wbestwick@chathamhabitat.org.
-Resumes submitted without cover letters will not be considered.
+For details on salary and to apply, please send resume and cover letter to:

 ReStore Job Opportunities